dmbarbour/glas/docs/GlasApps.md

 ## Filesystem, Network, Native GUI, Etc.

-These APIs are specialized wrappers for FFI.
+Many APIs are essentially specialized wrappers for FFI.
 Instead of implementing them in the runtime, I intend to leave them to libaries or adapters.
 Instead of providing these APIs directly, we can adjust them for pipelining and cover utility code.

 ## Content-Addressed Storage and Glas Object (Low Priority!)